anandgupta565/finops-certified-practitioner/README.md

 ## Summary
 * Financial Operations (FinOps) follows a lifecycle of activities, practised by individuals, who follow a set of principles while leveraging specific tools and speaking a particular language.

+## Attribution
+* Material sourced and unchanged from the [FinOps Framework](https://www.finops.org/introduction/what-is-finops/) by [FinOps Foundation](https://www.finops.org/about/) under the

 ## FinOps Certified Practitioner Schedule

 | Section | Time | Modules |